 What Time Does the Virtual Queue Close Each Day?

-Right now, there is no way to figure out when the virtual queues close for the day and stop giving out new boarding passes.
+Right now, there is no way to figure out exactly when the virtual queues close for the day and stop giving out new boarding passes.
 The virtual queue for each attraction closes when that attraction has “sold out” of all its boarding groups for the day.

 Obviously, if it’s a holiday or another busy day in the park, you can expect the demand to be high for boarding groups and for them to sell out quicker on those days.
 How many attractions Disney equips with boarding groups is also important because the more queues there are, the more options for guests.